 In addition to the research paper, students will create an engaging presentation for the class on their findings/literature review.
+Students will record their 5-minute presentation using Kaltura which is available to all GMU students through Blackboard.
 Students may select their method of presentation (e.g., PowerPoint, Prezi, Keynote).
-Presentations will be given during the class dedicated to the specific disability.